jubssoares/jubssoares/README.md

 Here in this space I share some of the codes created and the adventures in programming!

-👩🏻‍💻 I currently work as a solutions analyst I;
+👩🏻‍💻 I currently work as a Solutions Analyst I (DBA);

 🌱 I'm learning science and data analysis with Python;